 When planning a trip to the beach, many wonder how long does it take to tan?
 It’s hard to say how exactly long it will take for each person to tan, as there are many factors that go into the speed of tanning.
 And if you’re not careful, that tan goes off the rails, and you’ve got a nasty, painful, unhealthy sunburn.
 Or worse.

-The lighter your skin tone, the less time you want to spend exposed in the sun each day.
+The lighter your skin tone, the less time you want to spend exposed to the sun each day.
 As you build your base tan, you’ll be able to increase your sun exposure and gradually, your body will darken to a beautiful bronze tone.

 For some, getting a tan can take weeks or months of diligent effort, while for those who have naturally darker skin, getting a tan can be accomplished in a few hours, over a couple of days.